-Policy GSNP 13 - Community Led Renewable Energy Projects
+Policy GSNP 13 - Renewable Energy

-9.20 To intent of this policy is to ensure that community led renewable energy projects are supported in line with Policy LP 35 of the Local Plan.
+9.18 To intent of this policy is to ensure that renewable energy projects align with Policy LP 35 of the Local Plan.

-POLICY GSNP13 - Community Led Renewable Energy Projects
+POLICY GSNP13 - Renewable Energy

-A proposal for a Community Led Renewable Energy Project will be supported where it is demonstrated that all potential adverse impacts including cumulative impacts are or can be made acceptable in accordance with Policy LP 35 of the Local Plan.
+A proposal for a Community Heat and Energy Storage Hub will be supported where it is demonstrated that all potential adverse impacts including cumulative impacts are or can be made acceptable in accordance with Policy LP 35 of the Local Plan.

-- 9.21 HDC Local Plan states 'The lack of rain and associated cloud cover, and relatively flat landscape, makes the district suitable for solar and wind renewable energy generation, helping to reduce the amount of carbon dioxide produced via energy generation.
+- 9.19 HDC Local Plan states 'The lack of rain and associated cloud cover, and relatively flat landscape, makes the district suitable for solar and wind renewable energy generation, helping to reduce the amount of carbon dioxide produced via energy generation.
 A positive approach to renewable energy is an important part of the UK's energy infrastructure and efforts to achieve reductions in contributing factors to climate change.
-'Renewable and Low Carbon Energy' sets out the Council's approach to proposals for renewable energy development including wind energy'.

-- 9.22 Cambridgeshire Renewables

-Infrastructure Framework (CRIF) has

-demonstrated significant potential for

-renewable energy generation in

-Huntingdonshire, especially from

-biomass (including waste), wind and

-solar sources.
-Local Plan Policy LP35 is

-intended to encourage appropriate

-schemes whilst ensuring that the risk of

-adverse impacts is properly addressed.
+'Renewable and Low Carbon Energy' sets out the Council's approach to proposals for renewable energy development including wind energy'. - 9.20 Cambridgeshire Renewables Infrastructure Framework (CRIF) has demonstrated significant potential for renewable energy generation in Huntingdonshire, especially from biomass (including waste), wind and solar sources.
+Local Plan Policy LP35 is intended to encourage appropriate schemes whilst ensuring that the risk of adverse impacts is properly addressed.

-- 9.23 The community, with its neighbouring parishes, has explored the viability of a district wide heating scheme.
-The policy seeks to ensure support is explicit for a community led energy scheme that creates fair and affordable clean energy for everyone.